GregTechCEu/Buildscripts/README.md

 - Ensure your project is initialized in git.
 For example, you can run `git init; git commit --message "initial commit"`
 - Replace placeholder values, such as `gradle.properties`, package/class names for your `src/main` directory, etc.
 - Run `./gradlew setupDecompWorkspace`
+- Run `./gradlew updateBuildScript` to ensure that you are on the latest version
 - You are good to go!
 You can now run the `runClient` run configuration or run `./gradlew runClient` to launch the game

 ## How to Install (Existing Project)